-Additionally, the bill introduces a new provision that prohibits county commissioners who are licensed to practice law from appearing and practicing as attorneys in any court of appeals, district court, county court, or justice court within the jurisdiction of the county they serve.
+Additionally, the bill introduces a new provision that explicitly prohibits county commissioners who are licensed attorneys from practicing in any court of appeals, district court, county court, or justice court within the jurisdiction of the county they serve.
 The bill also repeals Sections 171.010(c) and (d) of the Local Government Code.
 The changes will apply only to actions or proceedings filed on or after the effective date of the Act, which is set for September 1, 2025.

 Statutes affected: